1993 NBA Finals: Aftermath

 A month after the Bulls' third straight championship, Michael Jordan's father, James R. Jordan, Sr., was murdered.
 Distraught by the murder of his father, Jordan announced his retirement from basketball a few weeks before the 1993–94 NBA season began, citing a loss of desire to play basketball.
-Even without Jordan, the Bulls still managed to win 55 games behind the All-Star efforts of Scottie Pippen; however the loss of Jordan was steep to overcome, and following a controversial call that gave the New York Knicks a win in Game 5, the Bulls lost to Knicks in the conference semi-finals of the 1994 NBA Playoffs in Game 7.
-Jordan returned from retirement in March 1995, following a brief baseball career and made the 1995 NBA Playoffs, losing to the Orlando Magic in six games.
+Even without Jordan, the Bulls still managed to win 55 games behind the All-Star efforts of Scottie Pippen; however the loss of Jordan was steep to overcome, and following a controversial call that gave the New York Knicks a win in Game 5, the Bulls lost to Knicks in the second round of the 1994 NBA playoffs in Game 7.
+Jordan returned from retirement in March 1995, following a brief baseball career and would begin another three-peat in 1996 in which the Bulls defeated the Seattle SuperSonics in six games for their fourth championship.

-The Phoenix Suns finished with 56 wins in the 1993–94 season, but were eliminated from the playoffs by the Houston Rockets after leading 2–0 in the Western Conference semifinals.
-The following year, Phoenix took a commanding 3–1 lead against a sixth-Seeded Houston team only to lose again, losing Games 5 and 7 on their home court, the last of which was decided on a 3-pointer by Mario Elie and an ensuing free throw session.
-The Rockets went on to win both the 1994 and 1995 NBA Finals.
-In a last-ditch attempt to win a championship, Barkley was soon traded to the Rockets in 1996 for Sam Cassell, Robert Horry and Chucky Brown.
-Despite forming a "Big Three" with Clyde Drexler and Hakeem Olajuwon, the Rockets failed to make the NBA Finals in Barkley's four seasons.
 The 1993 Finals was the only appearance of Charles Barkley's Hall of Fame career.
-This would be the last Finals appearance for the Suns until 2021, which they would also lose in six games to the Milwaukee Bucks.
+This would be the last Finals appearance for the Suns until 2021, which they would also lose in six games to the Milwaukee Bucks after leading the series two games to none.

+John Paxson, the player who hit the game winning shot to give the Bulls the three-peat, stuck around the Bulls organization in many capacities after his playing career was over in 1994.
+Paxson was on Phil Jackson's staff in 1995-1996, the Bulls team that set the wins record.
+Afterwards, he stayed with the organization as a part-time color commentator on TV and radio.
+In 2003, Paxson left his broadcasting position to become general manager for the Bulls after the resignation of longtime Bulls general manager Jerry Krause.
+During Paxson's helm as lead executive of the Bulls front office, the team experienced average success.
+From the 2003–04 through 2018–19 seasons, they made the playoffs in all but five seasons, but only made one conference finals appearance.
+The Bulls have not been back to the NBA Finals since 1998.

 The 1993 NBA Finals marked the only instance in the "Big Four" professional sports in which a Chicago team defeated a Phoenix/Arizona team in a playoff series.
-In the 2007 National League Division Series, the Arizona Diamondbacks swept the Chicago Cubs 3–0, while in the 2012 Stanley Cup playoffs, the Phoenix Coyotes defeated the Chicago Blackhawks 4–2.
+In the 2007 National League Division Series, the Arizona Diamondbacks swept the Chicago Cubs 3–0, while in the 2012 Stanley Cup playoffs, the former Phoenix Coyotes defeated the Chicago Blackhawks 4–2.